mxcrawford/Mendix-AWS-Rekognition/README.md

 ### Launch windows EC2 Instance with Mendix Studio Pro Installed

-We have published a Cloudformation Template that you can easily launch which is an EC2 Instance with an AMI that contains Mendix Studio Pro already installed.
+1. We have published a Cloudformation Template that you can easily launch which is an EC2 Instance with an AMI that contains Mendix Studio Pro already installed.

 [<img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png">](https://console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/new?stackName=MendixStudioPro-Windows&templateURL=https://mendix-aws.s3.eu-central-1.amazonaws.com/windows_mendix_v2.json)

-In order for the Cloudformation process to work you first need to create a EC2 Keypair.
+2. In order for the Cloudformation process to work you first need to create a EC2 Keypair.
 This can be created by searching for EC2 in the AWS Console, clicking on keypairs and creating a new one.

 <img src="readme-img/create-keypair.png">

-When you have the Key pair dialog box open give it a name and select the PEM option.
+3. When you have the Key pair dialog box open give it a name and select the PEM option.

 <img src="readme-img/keypair-pem.png"/>

-Click create key pair, which will generate you a key in PEM format and download to your computer.
+4. Click create key pair, which will generate you a key in PEM format and download to your computer.
 You will need this key pair to successfully run the Cloud Formation process.

-When going through the cloudformation steps make sure that you select your keypair under the keyname option.
+5. In the cloudformation steps select the newly created keypair under the keyname option.

 <img src="readme-img/cf-step.png"/>

-Use the default values for all the other steps during the cloud formation process.
+6. Use the default values for all the other steps during the cloud formation process.
 Once your cloudformation script has complete you'll have a new EC2 instance provisioned with everything you need to build your Mendix app.

-To open up your EC2 Instance first open up EC2 from the AWS Console.
+7. Open your EC2 Instance first open up EC2 from the AWS Console.
 Click on Instances, find your newly created instance, and click on the instance id.

 <img src="readme-img/running-instance.png"/>